Agustín Humberto Cejas: Chief of Army General Staff

 President Alberto Fernández ordered the change of the chief of the Army General Staff.
-Brigadier General Agustín H. Cejas was invested as the new chief of the General Staff of the Army by Decree 181/2020.
+Then Brigadier General Agustín H. Cejas was invested as the new chief of the General Staff of the Army by Decree 181/2020.

-On 28 February 2020, Minister of Defence Agustín Rossi commissioned Cejas in a ceremony held in the 1st Infantry Regiment “Patricios”.
+On February 28, 2020, Minister of Defence Agustín Rossi commissioned Cejas in a ceremony held in the 1st Infantry Regiment “Patricios”.
 The outgoing holder, Lieutenant General Claudio Pasqualini, was also honored.

+He was replaced by Guillermo Pereda as the new chief of the General Staff of the Army on December 15, 2021 by Decree 850/2021.